ptr727/NxWitness/README.md

 The biggest outstanding docker challenges are hardware bound licensing, and lack of admin defined storage locations.

 The camera license keys are activated using hardware attributes of the server, that is not docker friendly, and occasionally results in activation failures.
 I would much prefer a modern approach to apply licenses to my cloud account, allowing me to run on whatever hardware I want.

-Living in the US, I have to buy my licenses from [Digital Watchdog](https://digital-watchdog.com/), and in my experience their license enforcement policy is "draconian", three activations and you have to buy a new license.
+Living in the US, I have to buy my licenses from [Digital Watchdog](https://digital-watchdog.com/), and in my experience their license enforcement policy is inflexible, three activations and you have to buy a new license.
 That really means that the [Lifetime Upgrades and No Annual Agreements](https://digital-watchdog.com/dws/upgrades/) license is the lifetime of the hardware on which the license was activated.
 So let's say hardware is replaced every two years, three activations, lifetime is about six years, not much of a lifetime compared to other products that are license flexible but require maintenance or renewals.
+In my personal opinion commercial software development is not sustainable without periodic support or upgrade fees that covers the ongoing cost of maintenance and support.

 As for storage, the mediaserver attempts to automatically decide what storage to use, applies filesystem type and instance filtering, and blindly creates files on any storage it deems fit.
 This overly complicated logic does not work in docker, and a much simpler and reliable approach would be to allow an admin to be in control and specify exactly what storage to be used.
 I really do not understand what the reasons were for building complicated decision logic, instead of being like all other servers that use storage and let the admin define the storage locations.

-All in, Nx Witness is in my experience still the lightest on resources with good features VMS/NVR I've used, and with docker support, is great to run in my home lab.
+All in, Nx Witness is in my experience the lightest on resources, has good features VMS/NVR, with docker support, and is great to run in my home lab.

 ### Wishlist